theolivenbaum/resin/README.md

 Issuing multiple merge operations on a directory will lead to forks becoming merged (in order according to their wall-clock timestamp) and segments becoming truncated.
 Merge and truncate truncate operation wipe away unusable data and lead to increased querying performance and a smaller disk foot-print.

-Merging two forks leads to a defragmented but segmented index.
+Merging two forks leads to a single multi-segmented index.

-Writing to a store uncompeted yields a segmented index.
+Writing to a store uncontended yields a single multi-segmented index.

-Issuing a merge operation on a single segmented index results in a unisegmented index.
-If the merge operation was uncompeted the store will now have a single branch/single segment index.
+Issuing a merge operation on a single multi-segmented index results in a unisegmented index.
+If the merge operation was uncontended the store will now have a single branch/single segment index.

 ## Supported .net version
 Resin is built for dotnet Core 1.1.